aditya4332/LocalPro/README.md

-# Local Pro - Service Booking App
+# Local Pro - Service Booking Platform
 A platform to book local services like cleaning, plumbing, and repairs instantly.